Say goodbye to rude, crude, and disgusting behavior.

 Let's face it: We've all been somewhere, minding our own business, when you hear the most foul language pouring through the air.
 Wondering where it could be coming from, you notice a group of teenagers laughing and cursing as if it's all they know.
-You immediately begin to ask ‘Where are their parents?’ and ‘Why is there is that foul language coming from the mouth of kids.’
+You immediately ask, ‘Where are their parents?’ and ‘Why is foul language coming from the mouths of kids.’
 Rude, crude, and disgusting behavior is never acceptable.
 That being said, there are some things you can do to prevent that sort of behavior within your family.
 Here are some parenting tips.

 What's the real issue?